tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __APSFile__   [se.natusoft.osgi.aps.api.core.filesystem.model] {

->  This represents a file in an APSFilesystemService provided filsystem.
-It provides most of the API of java.io.File but is not a File!
-It never discloses the full path in the host filesystem, only paths relative to its APSFilesystem root.
+This represents a file in an _APSFilesystemService_ provided filesystem.
+It provides most of the API of _java.io.File_ but is not a _java.io.File_!
+It never discloses the full path in the host filesystem, only paths relative to its _APSFilesystem_ root.

-> Use the createInputStream/OutputStream/Reader/Writer to read and write the file.
+Use the createInputStream/OutputStream/Reader/Writer to read and write the file.

 __InputStream createInputStream() throws IOException__

->  Creates a new InputStream to this file.
+Creates a new _InputStream_ to this file.

 _Throws_